Travel & expense policy management tips for HR professionals

 -managing travel itineraries.

 Automating the approval workflow through a corporate booking tool is a win-win.
 Streamlining the process saves time for your administrative team because they no longer book all trips.
 Instead, they receive a notification to approve a booking with a simple click.
-A corporate booking tool allows employees the freedom to book for themselves while providing your organization control and visibility of travel bookings.
+A corporate booking tool allows employees the freedom to book for themselves while providing your organization management and visibility of travel bookings.

 Integrating approval processes through a centralized booking tool is not just for large enterprises.
 Companies that have at least seventeen individual business trips a year will benefit from a corporate booking tool.
 No matter how large your corporate travel program is, it is time to wave goodbye to emailing itineraries, hunting for lost receipts and back and forth approvals.